Medically reviewed by Drugs.com. Last updated on Jul 4, 2022.

 - A feeling that you are separate from your body

-How is a panic attack treated?
+How is a panic attack diagnosed and treated?

 - Medicines may be given to make you feel more relaxed or to reduce anxiety that causes a panic attack.
 Some medicines are taken only when you are having a panic attack.
 Other medicines can be taken to prevent panic attacks.